-All dual credit courses are dependent upon the district having teachers who meet the subject specific qualifications of the credit-awarding institution and sufficient enrollment in the course.
+All dual credit courses offered on Rock Hill Schools campuses are dependent upon the district having teachers who meet the subject specific qualifications of the credit-awarding institution and sufficient enrollment in the course.
 When these criteria are not met, courses may lose the dual credit articulation.
-A list of all dual courses for each institution will be published in a separate document.